-Applicants to the concurrent and early admission programs must submit the following documents:

-(a) "Application for Admission" form

-(b) Application supplement for current high school student.

-\ (c) official TSI Test results.

-According to the Rules and Regulations of the Texas Higher Education Coordinating Board, a high school student shall not enroll in more than two college credit courses each semester.
+- 1. Applicants to the concurrent and early admission programs must submit the following documents: - (a) Application for Admission form - (b) Application supplement for current high school student. - (c) \Official TSI test results - 2.
+According to the Texas Higher Education Coordinating Board, a high school student shall not enroll in more than two college credit courses each semester.